Updated: June 15, 2018

 The United States was able to avert a second Korean War by negotiating the 1994 Agreed Framework.
 This agreement froze North Korea’s plutonium production for eight years (1994 to 2002), during which time the North could have produced enough plutonium for more than 100 nuclear warheads.
 Suspending Team Spirit was a moderate, impactful adjustment to US-ROK military exercises that at no time undermined the alliance’s ability to mount an effective defense.

 There are many options the Trump administration could consider to scale back or suspend military exercises as it explores negotiations with the North.
-The next US-ROK military exercises, called Foal Eagle and Key Resolve, will take place in March 2018 and involve more than 300,000 US-ROK troops.
+In fact, the administration has demonstrated flexibility this year.
+In the spirit of the Winter Olympics in South Korea, the joint military exercises Foal Eagle and Key Resolve, which typically take place in March and involve more than 300,000 US-ROK troops, were postponed, shortened, and devoid of nuclear strategic assets.
 Foal Eagle is a large-scale Field Training Exercise, or a rehearsal of actual military maneuvers involving ground, air, and naval forces.
 It runs parallel to Key Resolve, a Command Post Exercise that does not typically involve large-scale field exercises.
-These exercises now include scenarios that assume the deployment of THAAD, a US missile defense system that China has stated “gravely harms the strategic security interests” of countries in the region.
+These exercises include scenarios that assume the deployment of THAAD, a US missile defense system that China has stated “gravely harms the strategic security interests” of countries in the region.

-Ulchi-Freedom Guardian is another Command Post Exercise that typically occurs in August.
+Ulchi Freedom Guardian is another Command Post Exercise that typically occurs in August.
 Although the exercises are largely computerized, they involve tens of thousands of US-ROK troops.
-According to one South Korean defense official, the latest exercise included “a nuclear war game” for the first time.
+According to one South Korean defense official, the last exercise included “a nuclear war game” for the first time.
+On June 18, 2018, the US announced the suspension of the Ulchi Freedom Guardian exercise-- "[c]onsistent with President Donald J. Trump's commitment to North Korea and in concert with South Korea."

 Absent a peace settlement to formally end the Korean War, the United States and South Korea have been conducting military exercises under the auspices of the 1953 Mutual Defense Treaty.
 US military officials assert that joint exercises are carried out in the Treaty’s spirit of collective defense, but changes to the US-ROK exercise program’s size, scope, and purpose are consistent with the agreement.